techniumlabs/aci/README.md

 ## Testing the App

-The app deploys an ACI app and then routes traffic to the ACI app once ready.
-App runs on `http://localhost:8080`
+The app deploys a wordpress app

 - dot source your creds: